Shady2048/OS-HW2-Sean-Shea/README.md

 The file must contain three tables, each with headings of "ALLOCATED", "MAX", and "AVAILABLE".

 For the ALLOCATED table, each new line in the file represents a different process being added.
 The lines must contain the resource allocations for each process, separated by commas (the last resource should not have a comma).
-After the last process line, the string 'END' should be typed.
+After the last process line, the string "END" should be typed.

 The MAX Table is formatted the same as the ALLOCATED table.